Studying The Inivisible Guises and Marginalized Appearances

 Meet Our Members!

 Hi!
-My name is Aleena Mangold and I am a first year Clinical-Counseling Psychology M.A.
+My name is Aleena Mangold and I am a second year Clinical-Counseling Psychology M.A.
 Student.
 I am interested in research involving the etiology of disordered eating behaviors, and social issues such as stigma, discrimination, and biases.
-In my free time, I enjoy traveling, hiking, and spending time with friends and family
+In my free time, I enjoy traveling, hiking, and spending time with friends and family.

 Hello!
 My name is Brooke Zaccone!
-I am in my third year at ISU.
+I am in my fourth year at ISU.
 I am a psychology major.
 I hope to be a therapist for people struggling with mental health.